Today we prepare a quick and light vegetable broth:

 Preparation

-Advice for Hyperglycemia | Prediabetes and Diabetes
+Hyperglycemia-friendly Tips | Prediabetes and Diabetes

-without carrots and without potatoes, without fats.
+without carrots and without potatoes, no fats.

-For my vegetable broth preparation, I use onion or shallot, celery, and other seasonal vegetables that I find in my pantry.
+For my vegetable broth preparation, I use onion or shallot, celery, and other seasonal vegetables I find in my pantry.

 – onion or shallot;